 A theatre colleague of Ann’s from her days in Cleveland, David O. Frazier, read a book by Maddly about her relationship with Brel and was fascinated.
 Knowing that Ann adored Brel’s music, he suggested to Ann that they create a play about the romance.
 David and Ann decided to tie the Brel/Bamy story to the story of the French painter, Gauguin, who had lived on Hiva Oa.

 Eventually Maddly herself become involved in the project, and to Ann’s delight, joined the cast.
-The collaborative play, Jacques and Maddly, premiered at the Cleveland Play House in Ohio.
+The collaborative play, Jacques and Maddly, premiered at Kennedy’s Theatre, Play House Square, Cleveland, Ohio.

 Music and Lyrics by Ann Mortifee and Madly Bamy (with the guidance of Jacques Brel)